mebyz/mebyz/README.md

 - 💬 Feel free to reach out to me about anything!
 I'm always up for an engaging conversation.

-- 📫 You can contact me at emmanuel.botros@gmail.com.
+- 📫 You can contact me at [emmanuel.botros@gmail.com](mailto:emmanuel.botros@gmail.com) or via [Linkedin](https://www.linkedin.com/in/ebotros/).
 I'll be happy to connect with you.

 - ⚡ Fun fact: I reside in the southernmost city within the European Union, located in the enchanting Saint-Joseph on La Reunion island (south Indian ocean) !